GSL::Vector class¶ ↑

 This method indirectly sorts the elements of the vector

-into ascending order, and returns the resulting permutation.
+selfinto ascending order, and returns the resulting permutation.
 The elements of permutation give the index of the vector element which would have been stored in that position if the vector had been sorted in place.
 The first element of permutation gives the index of the least element in the vector, and the last element of permutation gives the index of the greatest vector element.
-The vectorself
+The vectorselfis not changed.

 -